sysdiglabs/terraform-aws-secure-for-cloud/CONTRIBUTE.md

 Ruby 2.7 is required to launch the tests.
 Run `bundle install` to get kitchen-terraform bundle.
-GCP project and AWS credentials should be configured locally.
+Cloud Provider credentials should be configured locally.
 ```shell
 # launch the tests, in other words, it will run `terraform apply`
 $ bundle exec kitchen converge